atsamd-rs/atsamd/README.md

   implements traits specified by the `embedded-hal` project, making it compatible with various drivers in the embedded rust ecosystem.

 In addition to the generic crates, there are also crates for popular ATSAMD21 based development boards.
-They aim to rename pins to match silk screens or Arduino pin assignments, add helpers for initialization, and re-export the `atsamd21-hal` crate.
+They aim to rename pins to match silk screens or Arduino pin assignments, add helpers for initialization, and re-export the `atsamd-hal` crate.

 * [`arduino_mkrzero`](https://atsamd-rs.github.io/atsamd/atsamd21g18a/arduino_mkrzero/)
 * [`circuit_playground_express`](https://atsamd-rs.github.io/atsamd/atsamd21g18a/circuit_playground_express/)